ClearSign Technologies Corporation (CLIR) Stock is the one stock you should own forever

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of ClearSign Technologies Corporation (NASDAQ:CLIR) raised 36.09% to close Thursday’s market session at $2.06, higher as compared to yesterday’s close.
-The stock price fluctuated between $1.60 and $2.68 throughout the trading session with the volume trading being 17765948 shares, which represented a significant variation when compared to the three months average volume of 160.15K shares.
-The firm’s stock price fluctuated 23.80% within the last five trades and 10.48% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -56.00% in the last 6 months and -31.73% was subtracted to its value over the previous 3 months.
-CLIR stock is trading at a margin of 22.69%, 7.33% and -45.69% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of ClearSign Technologies Corporation (NASDAQ:CLIR) raised 1.08% to close Wednesday’s market session at $1.87, higher as compared to yesterday’s close.
+The stock price fluctuated between $1.64 and $2.03 throughout the trading session with the volume trading being 615644 shares, which represented a significant variation when compared to the three months average volume of 478.52K shares.
+The firm’s stock price fluctuated 23.84% within the last five trades and 3.31% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -61.12% in the last 6 months and -38.28% was subtracted to its value over the previous 3 months.
+CLIR stock is trading at a margin of 9.56%, -1.25% and -49.93% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.